 - Do not open or crush THALOMID capsules or handle them any more than needed.

 - If powder from the THALOMID capsule comes in contact with your skin, wash the skin right away with soap and water.

 - If powder from the THALOMID capsule comes in contact with the inside of your eyes, nose, and mouth, flush well with water.

 - If you miss a dose of THALOMID and it has been less than 12 hours since your regular time, take it as soon as you remember.
 If it has been more than 12 hours, just skip your missed dose.
 Do not take 2 doses at the same time.

-- If you take too much THALOMID or overdose, call your healthcare provider right away.
+- If you take too much THALOMID, call your healthcare provider right away.

 What should I avoid while taking THALOMID?

 - See “What is the most important information I should know about THALOMID?”